 The Australian Public Service Commission (APSC) annually carries out an employee census.

-The Great Barrier Reef Marine Park Authority (the Reef Authority) welcomes the opportunity to participate in the census as it provides valuable insight into employee views about their work as well as how the Reef Authority compares to the broader Australian Public Service (APS) across the range of topics surveyed.
+The Great Barrier Reef Marine Park Authority (Reef Authority) welcomes the opportunity to participate in the census as it provides valuable insight into employee views about their work as well as how the Reef Authority compares to the broader Australian Public Service (APS) across the range of topics surveyed.

 The survey provides an impartial way of establishing a collective view of common themes around what the Reef Authority is doing well and where we can improve.